V-Sekai-archive/godot-mtoon-old-dev-project/README.md

 curves.
 However, directional lights and ambient should look the same.)
 ![](docs/alicia_realtime_lights.png)

-NOTE: This shader ONLY supports Godot 3.2.2 or later!
+NOTE: This shader ONLY supports Godot 3.2.2 or later, and only GLES3!

 This shader will not work in Godot versions 3.2.1 or earlier; or master / 4.0.